nais/doc/docs/how-to-guides/persistence/opensearch/create.md

 ---
 description: >-
   NAIS provides managed search index services through OpenSearch as a drop-in replacement for Elasticsearch.
-This page describes how to get started with OpenSearch for your applications.
 ---

-Creating a OpenSearch instance is done by adding a OpenSearch resource to your namespace with detailed configuration in a GCP cluster.
+Explicitly creating a OpenSearch instance is done by adding a OpenSearch resource to your namespace with detailed configuration in a GCP cluster.
 In your `Application` or `Naisjob` specifications, you specify an instance and access.

 The minimal OpenSearch resource looks like this: